Tamim Iqbal: 2016 and beyond

 Tamim was the highest run scorer at the 2016 ICC World Twenty20 held in India.
 This included an unbeaten 103* against Oman in the group stages of the tournament.
 He became the first Bangladesh cricketer to score an international T20I hundred whilst also surpassing the previous high score of 88* (also held by him).
 This subsequently helped Bangladesh qualify for the Super 10 stage.
 Tamim also led the highest number of 6's hit chart at the tournament.

 In August 2016, Tamim sustained a fracture on the little finger, which ruled him out from competitive cricket for around three weeks.
 This means that he could be uncertain for selection for the ODIs against Afghanistan. but he was selected for ODIs and scored 80 and 118 in the first and third ODIs against Afghanistan.

 During the first ODI against Sri Lanka on 26 March 2017, Tamim became the first Bangladeshi to score 10,000 international runs.

 2017 Champions Trophy

 Preparing for the 2017 Champions Trophy, Iqbal scored a hundred against Pakistan in a warm-up game at Edgbaston in Birmingham.
 Playing against England in the first of the league games at The Oval, he scored 128 off 142 balls taking the team's total to 305 runs, which was later chased down by the latter.
 He scored 95 off 114 balls in the next game against Australia, a match that ended without result.
 In the semi-final against India, he scored 70 off 82 balls in a losing cause, finishing the tournament with 293 runs.
 He was also named as part of the 'Team of the Tournament' at the 2017 Champions Trophy by the ICC and ESPNcricinfo.

-In August 2017, he was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
+In August 2017, he was named in a World XI team to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.